Samsung March 2022 security update is now rolling out for these Galaxy devices

-Samsung is now rolling out the latest March 2022 Android security update to its massive lineup of Galaxy devices.
+Samsung is now rolling out the latest March 2022 Android security update, including One UI 4.1 for some devices, to its massive lineup of Galaxy devices.

 Samsung March 2022 security update – what’s new